obsidianmd/obsidian-help/en/Advanced topics/Using Obsidian URI.md

 Description: Endpoint for use with [Hook](https://hookproductivity.com/).
 Use: `obsidian://hook-get-address`

 If `x-success` is defined, this API will use it as the x-callback-url.
-Otherwise, it will copy a markdown link of the current focused note to the clipboard, as an `obsidian://open` URL.
+Otherwise, it will copy a Markdown link of the current focused note to the clipboard, as an `obsidian://open` URL.

 Possible parameters: